-NGL and petrochemical pipelines
+NGL pipelines and storage

-Our NGL and petrochemical pipelines transport mixed NGLs and other hydrocarbons to fractionation plants, distribute and collect NGL products and propylene to and from petrochemical plants and refineries and deliver propane to customers along the Dixie pipeline and certain sections of the Mid-America Pipeline System.
+Our NGL pipelines transport mixed NGLs and other hydrocarbons to fractionation plants, distribute and collect NGL products to and from petrochemical plants and refineries and deliver propane to customers along the Dixie pipeline and certain sections of the Mid-America Pipeline System.
 Our pipelines provide transportation services to customers on a fee basis.
 Therefore, the results of operations for this business are generally dependent upon the volume of product transported and the level of fees charged to customers (including our NGL and petrochemical marketing activities, which are eliminated in consolidation).
-Typically, our NGL and petrochemical pipelines do not take title to the products they transport; rather, the shipper retains title and the associated commodity price risk.
+Typically, our NGL pipelines do not take title to the products they transport; rather, the shipper retains title and the associated commodity price risk.

 In the markets we serve, we compete with a number of intrastate and interstate liquids pipeline companies (including those affiliated with major oil, petrochemical and gas companies) and barge, rail and truck fleet operators.
-In general, our NGL and petrochemical pipelines compete with these entities in terms of transportation rates and service.
+In general, our NGL pipelines compete with these entities in terms of transportation rates and service.
 We believe that our pipeline systems offer significant flexibility in rendering transportation services for our customers due to the large number of receipt and delivery points that we can offer to them.